BilbyHouse/Beast-Hunter/RULES.md

 ## Hunter Actions in Detail

+### Draw
+Draw a card from the Hunter deck and add it to the Supply (the Hunter's hand).

+### Scout
+Scoutis how you gain scant information about the Beasts' possible activities.
+You have three options when choosing to scout:
+1. Scout a nest.
+You look at the top card of that nest.
+2. Scout the Droves.
+You look at a card from the Beasts' hand, picked at random.
+3. Scout the Hatchery.
+You look at the top two cards of the Beasts' deck and put them back in the same order.
+The Beast player does not see them.

+### Shoot
+Some special Hunter cards have the "SHOOT:" keyword in their text.
+If you have one of these cards in your Supply (hand), you may take the Shoot action in the morning or mid-day.
+Discard the card unless otherwise specified and follow the inscutions on the card.

+### Trap
+Some Special Hunter cards have the "TRAP:" keyword in their text.
+If you have one of these cards in the Supply, you may take the Trap action at sunset.
+Place the card face up on the table.
+As long as it remains on the table, it will have a persistent effect on roaming beasts.

 ### Hunt
 Hunts are the core action of Beast Hunter.
 When you hunt, pick a set of up to 5 cards from the Supply (your hand) and place them face down on the table. then, chose a hunt target.
 Your target can be any nest in play, or the Droves (the beast player's hand) itself.
 When hunting in the Droves, all cards therein are considered to be in a nest and treated as such when resolving the hunt.

 The steps to making a hunt are as follows:
 1. Choose a nest in play.
 This is your 'target nest'